The Madeira School

 To see the entire year's schedule organized by date or subject, please go to CGE's event page, link.

-Also, see our growing collection of world maps in the WLS Teacher Forum, and please send suggestions any time you discover one we haven't posted!
+Using unique maps in global classrooms can help students develop a more pluralistic world view.
+Check out our growing collection of unusual world maps in the WLS Teacher Forum, and please send suggestions any time you discover one we haven't posted!

 Global Education and Project Based Learning Resources